Simply Business homepage

 • Cost to improve system security

-• Loss of value from theft of intellectual property
+• Loss of the value from theft of intellectual property

 • And more

 If your business suffers a cyberattack, it’s not only expensive — it’s time-consuming.
-You will want to know how the hacker got into your system, what data was compromised, and how you can safeguard your business in the future.
+You’ll need to know how the hacker got into your system, what data was compromised, and how to safeguard your business in the future.

 As a business owner, you may be responsible for: